 She nodded, realizing how hungry she was.
 Sitting across from him, she took a spoonful and blew on it gently.
 "You're going far beyond just being a hired guide," she said with a faint smile.
 "Can you tell me more about your time in the Royal Guard?"

 Alex shrugged, taking a bite of his own soup.
 "Not much to tell.
 I served in the Queen’s Guard.
-When Queen Zellia traveled, we escorted her.
+When Queen Roshell traveled, we escorted her.
 When she wanted to walk the gardens, we followed behind like shadows."

 "And you were exiled just for speaking too much?"
 Rhaine asked, a teasing smile playing on her lips.
 She didn’t buy his earlier explanation.. there had to be more to the story.

 Alex chuckled.
 "Since we’re about to spill blood together, I suppose you deserve more of the story," he said, shifting in his seat.
 Rhaine could tell this wasn’t something he talked about often.
+"The Queen needed protection everywhere she went," he began.
+"But it was… difficult to stay loyal."

 Rhaine took another spoonful of soup.
 "Was she that bad to guard?"

+Alex shook his head.
+"No, the opposite, actually.
+She married the King as part of some political alliance.
+The details weren’t our concern.
+We had one job—protect the Queen."
 He set his spoon down in the bowl and leaned back slightly, his gaze growing distant.
 "She had a way of making you feel like you were the only person in the room when she spoke to you.
 Naturally, she drew a lot of attention."

 Rhaine nodded, watching the seriousness settle over him.
 She hesitated, unsure if she had the right to press him further.